theirc/airbel/src/_projects/coach-erevu.md

 ## What makes Coach Erevu different

-**Training and coaching:&nbsp;**Each week, teachers gather in video clubs to watch high quality, entertaining and informative videos featuring master teacher Coach Erevu.
+**Training and coaching:** In the Coach Erevu Program, each week, teachers gather in video clubs to watch high quality, entertaining and informative videos featuring master teacher Coach Erevu.
 Coach Erevu is a friendly virtual master teacher and an aspirational role model friendly who demonstrates SEL activities.
 Teachers take in-app quizzes and work through practice sessions to improve learning.

 **Habit building:&nbsp;**Teachers commit to teaching SEL in their classroom each day during SEL time.
 By signaling SEL time with a tambourine, teachers are kept accountable to one another and their students to practice what they learn.